-No, guinea pigs can’t daily eat kale due to the high levels of calcium.
-Sure, if you feed your guinea pigs kale every day, then you will provide them with a lot of vitamin C which is good for their health.
+Guinea pigs can’t daily eat kale due to the high levels of calcium.
+If you feed your guinea pigs kale every day, then you will provide them with a lot of vitamin C which is good for their health.
 But, there is a problem with calcium and bladder or kidney stones, so you shouldn’t give your guinea pig too much kale.

 Usually, one serving of kale (1 cup) is enough for the guinea pig.
 Also, because it is high in calcium, 2 times per week is more than enough.

 Guinea pigs can eat only the raw kale, while the cooked kale is not recommended for them.
 This is because guinea pigs simply can’t digest cooked foods well in general.